dotnet/docfx/Documentation/spec/docfx_flavored_markdown.md

 ### YAML header
 YAML header is also supported in GFM, but it must at the beginning of markdown file.
-DFM allow multiple YAML header in one markdown file.
+DFM supports multiple YAML header in one markdown file.
 But for conceptual document, only first YAML header is effective.

 ```md